DattCMohan/iste264group7_2/index.md

 ## RIT myLife Redesign

 ### Our Team
-- **Emma Thomas** is a second year HCC student interested in UX design and development
+- **Emma Thomas** is a second year HCC student interested in UX design and front end development
 - **Renee Bogdany** is a second year HCC student interested in UX research and design
 - **Christian Mohan** is a second year HCC student is interested in UX research and design